rbrunton/getdata-002-peer/README.md

 ##Running

 The included script, "run_analysis.R", requires the UCI HAR Dataset to be present and set as the current working directory (use setwd within R if this is not the case).
-As a result of running the script, the tidy dataset will be written to disk as the file "tidy_data.csv" in the working directory.
+As a result of running the script, the tidy dataset will be written to disk as the file "tidy_data.txt" in the working directory.